eleonoraieronimaki/Bike-rents-analysis-and-prediction/README.md

 - ### Random forest regressor
 Random forest regressor model to predict the number of bike rentals.
 In order to tune the parameters the random search method is used.
 - ### MLP regressor
 MLP regressor to predict the total number of bikes rented.
-RandomizedSearchCV is used to with cv=5 to use a validation set to find the best parameters: hidden_layer_sizes (165,77)
+RandomizedSearchCV is used to with cv=5 to use a validation set to find the best parameters: hidden_layer_sizes (165,77).
+MLP is the best model for this problem as it yields the highest R2 score both on train and test sets.